BreakingBytes/breakingbytes.github.io/content/PV-electrical-mismatch.md

 # Uniform Versus Non-Uniform Shade

-Photovoltaic solar energy panels, _aka_ PV, have a very unintuitive resonse to shade, that surprises most people.
+Photovoltaic solar energy panels, _aka_ PV, have a counter-intuitive resonse to shade, that surprises most people.

 > Shade across a relatively small portion of the panel can cause a